Tina Fey Makes a Surprise Appearance on SNL Weekend Update: Summer Edition

 "It's a beautiful school, and I have nothing but fond memories of my time there," she said of the school.
 "And I graduated a virgin, and I still liked it.
 That's how good the architecture is down there."

-Earlier this week, a "Unite the Right" rally was held at the school to protest the removal of confederate monuments, and in his response, the president refused to condemn racism and white nationalism, instead blaming the counter-protests for the violence as well.
+Earlier this week, a "Unite the Right" rally was held at the school to protest the removal of confederate monuments, and in Donald Trump's response, the president blamed the counter-protests for the violence as well.

 Take it from Tina Fey and get yourself a sheet cake. #WeekendUpdate pic.twitter.com/dsEm1VYQol— Saturday Night Live (@nbcsnl) August 18, 2017